fsfe/reuse-docs/spec/spec.md

 - The files belonging to the Project's version control system (example:
   `.git/`).

-- The files ignored by the version control system (example: `.gitignore`).
+- The files ignored by the version control system (example: Files listed in `.gitignore`).

 - The files in the `.reuse/` directory in the root of the Project.

 <!-- TODO: The files inside of a git submodule -->

-There are various ways to associate copyright and licensing information with a file.
+There are two ways to associate copyright and licensing information with a file.

 ### Comment headers